x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 # Microsoft Hybrid agent – Preview

 The Hybrid agent removes some of the challenges you can face when you configure an Exchange Hybrid environment.
-The agent, which is built on the same technology as the Azure Application Proxy, removes the need for external DNS entries, certificate updates, inbound network connections through your firewall, and more, so you can use Exchange hybrid features.
+The agent, which is built on the same technology as the Azure Application Proxy, removes some requirements for external DNS entries, certificate updates, inbound network connections through your firewall, and more, so you can use Exchange hybrid features.
 These features include Free/Busy sharing and online mailbox moves.
+The Hybrid agent only supports free/busy and mailbox migrations; mail flow, directory synchronization, and other hybrid features aren't included.

 ## Agent Install Location & Requirements